adlnet/xAPI-Spec/xAPI.md

 	</tr>
 	<tr><td>format</td><td>String: ("ids", "exact", or "canonical")</td><td>exact</td>
 		<td>If "ids", only include minimum information necessary in Agent,
-			Activity, and group Objects to identify them.
+			Activity, and Group Objects to identify them.
 For anonymous groups this means including the minimum information needed to identify each member.

 			If "exact", return Agent,
-			Activity, and group Objects populated exactly as they were when the Statement was received.<br/><br/>
+			Activity, and Group Objects populated exactly as they were when the Statement was received.<br/><br/>

 			If "canonical", return Activity Objects populated with the canonical